-Since its inception 17 years ago, the WordPress platform has come a long way.
-Because of its ease-of-use and powerful website-building capabilities, more web developers are using WordPress to power their sites than ever before.
+Since its inception, the WordPress platform has come a long way.
+Because of its ease of use and powerful website-building capabilities, more web developers are using WordPress to power their sites than ever before.
 The number of WordPress plugins available only continues to make WordPress more versatile.

 Because of the popularity of WordPress as a content management system, the ecosystem of available WordPress plugins has grown to meet the development demands of WordPress users looking for highly flexible and customizable ways to build a unique website.

 But what exactly are WordPress plugins and how do you use them?
 Where can you go to find the best WordPress plugin options for your individual site development needs?
 Let’s cover a few of these questions and more.

 What is a Plugin In WordPress?A WordPress plugin is essentially “add on” software that you can upload to your WordPress website to make it do more things.
 Essentially, a WordPress plugin is a string of code created by a developer that “plugs in” and interacts behind the scenes of your WordPress website.